Leadership is a way to ensure that those working in an organisation have the necessary skills to reach their goals.

 This is why it is important to identify your leadership style and seek improvements.

 Understanding and identifying your leadership style is the first step towards becoming a better leader.
 Being in a position of leadership is not the same as leading.
-By holding themself accountable, a good leader sets an example for others to follow.
+By holding themselves accountable, a good leader sets an example for others to follow.

 “I think a great leader is one who makes those around them better.
 There are many litmus tests for a great leader, but I really look to those around them: Are they growing, becoming better leaders themselves, motivated, etc.?”Dana Brownlee, Founder of Professionalism Matters